nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

     PCIe slots with surprise removal/hot-unplug support, such as in some enterprise systems.

+    This option can be placed either in the "Device" or "ServerLayout" section of the X.Org configuration file.

     Default: false.
 The NVIDIA X driver will not configure X screens on eGPUs.

 Option "HardDPMS" "boolean"

-    By default, the NVIDIA X driver puts displays to sleep using VESA DPMS ("Display Power Management Signaling").
-This standard was originally designed for CRT monitors, and includes intermediate states that are redundant for LCDs.
+    By default, the NVIDIA X driver puts displays to sleep using modesets rather than the VESA DPMS ("Display Power Management Signaling") standard.

+    There should be no visible difference to users of LCDs -- DPMS was originally designed for CRT monitors, and includes intermediate states that are redundant for LCDs.
 Some LCDs fail to respond correctly to DPMS, which leaves them powered on when they should be in a sleep state.

-    When "HardDPMS" is set to true, the NVIDIA X driver will put displays to sleep using modesets rather than the legacy DPMS standard.
-There should be no visible difference to users of LCDs unless the displays were previously failing to go into sleep mode.
+    When "HardDPMS" is set to false, the NVIDIA X driver will put displays to sleep using the VESA DPMS standard rather than modesets.

-    Default: false.
-The NVIDIA X driver will put displays to sleep using VESA DPMS.
-In a future release, HardDPMS will be enabled by default.
+    Default: true.
+The NVIDIA X driver will put displays to sleep using modesets.

+Option "SidebandSocketPath" "string"

+    The NVIDIA X driver uses a UNIX domain socket to pass information to other driver components.
+If unable to connect to this socket, some driver features, such as G-Sync, may not work correctly.
+The socket will be bound to a file with a name unique to the X server instance created in the directory specified by this option.
+Note that on Linux, an additional abstract socket (not associated with a file) will also be created, with this pathname socket serving as a fallback if connecting to the abstract socket fails.

+    Default: /var/run bind the pathname socket to a file created in this directory.

 Option "ConnectToAcpid" "boolean"